Why Your Business Needs a Quality of Earnings Report Even Without a Sale Planned

 Working Capital Analysis

 Working capital requirements often surprise business owners.
 This section evaluates your cash conversion cycle, seasonal fluctuations, and whether your current working capital levels are understated or overstated relative to actual operational needs.
+As part of this analysis, accrued liabilities are reviewed and adjusted to ensure that outdated or erroneous liabilities do not distort the assessment, providing a clearer picture of your company’s true cash requirements.

 Customer and Revenue Concentration